virmundi/NewDataForManagers/documentstorage.md

 Traditionally Cloudant, as its name indicates, is a platform-as-a-service provider.
 Your data is hosted in a secured cluster within the Cloudant data centers.
 They are responsible for managing the day-to-day operations of the database.
 Your company can then focus on writing software.
 If your company prefers to manage their platforms, you're in luck.
 In October 2014, IBM announced a new [on-premise](https://cloudant.com/blog/introducing-cloudant-local/#.VGDX9vTF9hs) option.

 Recently IBM purchased Cloudant.
 This might make the idea of using it more palatable in the enterprise space.
-I know many a manager sleeps better at night knowing there is a Batphone (Bluephone?) to IBM if they need it.
+Many a manager sleeps better at night knowing there is a Batphone (Bluephone?) to IBM if they need it.

 For more information visit [https://cloudant.com](https://cloudant.com)